Domain theory: Special types of domains

 A simple special case of a domain is known as an elementary or flat domain.
 This consists of a set of incomparable elements, such as the integers, along with a single "bottom" element considered smaller than all other elements.

 One can obtain a number of other interesting special classes of ordered structures that could be suitable as "domains".
 We already mentioned continuous posets and algebraic posets.
 More special versions of both are continuous and algebraic cpos.
 Adding even further completeness properties one obtains continuous lattices and algebraic lattices, which are just complete lattices with the respective properties.
 For the algebraic case, one finds broader classes of posets that are still worth studying: historically, the Scott domains were the first structures to be studied in domain theory.
 Still wider classes of domains are constituted by SFP-domains, L-domains, and bifinite domains.

 All of these classes of orders can be cast into various categories of dcpos, using functions that are monotone, Scott-continuous, or even more specialized as morphisms.
 Finally, note that the term domain itself is not exact and thus is only used as an abbreviation when a formal definition has been given before or when the details are irrelevant.

 Important results

-A poset D is a dcpo if and only if each chain in D has a supremum.
+(Markowsky's theorem) A poset D is a dcpo if and only if it is a chain complete poset, meaning that each chain in D has a supremum.
 (The 'if' direction relies on the axiom of choice.)

 If f is a continuous function on a domain D then it has a least fixed point, given as the least upper bound of all finite iterations of f on the least element ⊥: